sleeptoken/zettelkasten/Hypervisors Internals.md

 Nested virtualisation allows for virtual machines within virtual machines.
 For example, running VirtualBox within a guest.
 This is achieved by using hardware-supported virtualisation such as Intel VT-x or AMD-V. These technologies are features within the CPU that manage virtual machine operations directly rather than using the Hypervisor as the middle-person.
 The use of Intel VT-x and AMD-V improves performance because the instructions are handled on the hardware directly rather than through software.
+### Guest Additions

+Guest additions are drivers and software that are used to enhance the functionality and performance of a virtual machine.
+They are installed on the guest machine and provide additional functionality

+Guest additions are generally installed after the VM's OS has been set up.

+ However, guest additions can be installed at any time.
+To do so, you will need to mount the guest additions ISO in the guest's DVD/CD tray.
+Hypervisors store these ISOs in different locations, but they are generally stored in the same place where the Hypervisor program is installed.

+For VMware Workstation, with Windows as the host, these are stored in  `C:\Program Files (x86)\VMware\VMware Workstation` on a default installation.
+#### Shared Folders

+Please note that it is possible to specify the shared folder as "read only" when specifying it in the options.
+This is useful when you want the guest to see the files within the host folder but cannot write to it.
+#### Improved Graphics

+Hypervisors can use guest additions to improve graphical performance.
+In VMware, 3D acceleration can be enabled.
+#### USB Devices

+To attach a USB device to a VMware Workstation, left-click on the USB device located at the bottom right of the display pane of the guest VM.
+We can now see that the USB device has been disconnected from the host and attached to the guest.
+#### Guest Perspective

+﻿Once guest additions are installed, services, drivers and processes are added to the guest.
+The names of these will vary across Hypervisors; however, for VMware, you can see the processes named "VMware Tools" on the guest.
+#### Vulnerabilities

+While guest additions add multiple useful features to a guest VM, they do potentially increase the risk of attack.
+For example, ransomware can potentially escape onto the host in the case of shared folders, or a data leak can occur.

+Additionally, guest additions can serve as an opportunity for attackers to escalate their privileges.
+As these additions run with elevated privileges due to their nature, a vulnerability within them can serve as a potential method for an attacker to obtain administrative privileges within the guest.
 ### References

 [TryHackMe | Hypervisor Internals](https://tryhackme.com/r/room/hypervisorinternals)